When the world tilts.

 Prayer

-God in heaven, Your gospel is profound.
+God in heaven, Your gospel is rich beyond measure.
 It is decisive.
 It is clear.
 It is precise.
-It is inclusive— it is to whosoever.
-It is exclusive— it comes only from You and is only through Jesus Christ.
-In the moment of our last breath, Your gospel will be the only thing that really matters.
-As those who have embraced Your gospel, as those who believe, enable us to become better Christians, enable this church to become a better Christian community— one that increasingly participates in this life as a means of our own spiritual formation.
-Help us this morning, in and through worship, to become more convinced to act and to speak of Your gospel in explicitly faithful ways.
-Open our eyes to the ways we are collaborating with social trends and with cultural movements and with the therapeutic ethos of our age.
+It is inclusive — it is to whosoever.
+It is exclusive — it comes only from You and is only through Jesus Christ.
+In the moment of our last breath, Your gospel will be the only thing that really really matters.
+As those who have embraced Your gospel, enable us to become a people more and more shaped by it.
+Enable us to become a more Christ-centered, Spirit-formed, gospel-shaped community.
+Help us to live life together more faithfully.
+And enable that living to spiritually form us.
+Help us this morning, in and through worship, to become more convinced— more convicted— to act and to speak of Your gospel.
+Open our eyes to the ways we are collaborating with social trends and with cultural movements and with the self-focus and selfism of our age.
 And then reform us and teach us and empower us and embolden us and set a fire within us to offer Your resistance.
 Out of our acts of worship this morning, reshape the way we live in the world.
-Give each of us, and give this church, a style of engagement with others, and with the world, that is theologically grounded and spiritually creative.
-As we move through this moment— this politically, spiritually, socially, culturally dark moment— keep us from merely gritting our teeth and bearing it.
-Teach us to suffer in the right way — a way in which our whole person, our whole body, our whole spirit properly bears the weight of our ultimate destiny— the Weight of Glory.
+Give us a way of living with others and in the world that is theologically grounded and spiritually creative.
+As we move through this moment — this politically, spiritually, socially, culturally charged moment, teach us how to engage, teach us how to be present, teach us to suffer in the right way— a way in which we properly bear the weight of our ultimate destiny — the weight of glory.
 Give us watchful waiting endurance.
-Give us an active, anticipatory, and welcoming responsiveness to the world— a responsiveness that is shaped by faith, love, and hope.
+Give us an active, anticipatory, and welcoming responsiveness to the world — a responsiveness that is shaped by faith, and by love, and by hope.
 Order our desires according to faith, love, and hope.
 Enable faith, love, and hope to discipline the dispositions we hold toward others.
-And through faith, love, and hope, teach us to be properly vulnerable to Your grace, and vulnerable to Your presence, and vulnerable to the presence of others in ways that change us— in ways that make us holy.
-Help us to accept Your gift of time.
+And through faith, love, and hope, teach us to be properly vulnerable to Your grace, and vulnerable to Your presence, and vulnerable to the presence of others in ways that change us — in ways that make us holy.
+Help us to see the gift of time You have given us.
 Teach us to take time, to be patient with time, to fully inhabit this time.
-Keep us from the temptation of immediate gratification, whether it be the gratification of our physical appetites or the gratification of finding who we are in this world.
-And instead, teach us to long for the right things— the truly impossible-to-acquire things.
+Keep us from the temptation of immediate gratification— from the fleeting satisfaction of groundling our identity in this world.
+And instead, teach us to long for the right things — the truly impossible-to-acquire things.
 Give us holy longings.
 For we ultimately seek a goal that is unattainable in this world.
 So cultivate in us the right dissatisfactions.
-Give us the appropriate measure of restlessness— the right longing for what we know we cannot find here— and give us the wisdom and the strength to refuse the false idols that are offered as distractions.
+Give us the appropriate measure of restlessness — the right longing for what we know we cannot find here — and give us the wisdom and the strength to refuse the false idols that are offered as distractions.
 Keep us from accepting this world; help us to rightly not like it here.
-Otherwise, we’ll find ourselves fully at home here, and no longer longing for Your kingdom come and no longer enacting Your coming kingdom now, within our families, within our communities, and with our work- and schoolmates.
-Give us peace— not complacency.
-Give us Your grace to live here, for in this life, justice lies in the forgiveness of sins, not in the perfections of virtue— whatever ones are popular right now.
-When Your creation fell and became “the world,” it became less than it once was, less than what it should be, less than what it will be yet again.
-And now, inside this deeply compromised world, You have recreated each of us to be the foremost exemplars of what was once great about it.
+Keep us from finding ourselves fully at home here.
+Keep us from no longer longing for Your kingdom come.
+Keep us from no longer enacting Your coming kingdom now, within our families and with our workmates and schoolmates.
+Give us peace — not complacency.
+Give us Your grace to live here, for in this life, justice lies in the forgiveness of sins, not in the perfections of virtue, whatever ones are popular right now.
+When your creation fell and became “the world,” it became less than it once was, less than what it should be, less than what it will be yet again.
+And now, inside this deeply compromised world, you have recreated each of us to be the foremost exemplars of what was once great about it.
 Keep us from seeing this place as the home we long for, for it is far from that.
 Keep our hope from becoming silent.
-Instead, enable us to feel the full force of our hope in You and in Your coming kingdom so that we do not satiate it with the false consolations of our culture.
+Instead, enable us to feel the full force of our hope in You and in Your coming kingdom so that we do not dull it with the false consolations of our culture.
 You have deferred the satisfaction of our hope to a time beyond the age of this prefab world.
 In the meantime, we must deal with our passions and our sufferings.
-And You have given to us a Christian faith that offers structure for our sufferings, but not an end to them.
+And You have given to us a Christian faith— one that offers structure for our sufferings, but not an end to them.
 So, enable us to be attentive and wakeful, patient and long-suffering.
 And enable us to live in this world without accepting it.
-May our worship today cause us to live in the hope of a coming future— Your coming kingdom.
+May our worship today cause us to live in the hope of a coming future — Your coming kingdom.
 In the name of Jesus Christ, Amen

 Inspiring resources